preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/settings/digital-signage/index.rst.txt

 Digital Signage
 =====================================

-The following options are available for Digital Signage:
+The following options are available for Digital Signage.
+Prerequisite: the feature Digital Signage must be activated.

 .. image:: digital-signage-all.png